 There is a myth that once you are legally married, you must live together for a year before applying for a visa.
 This is not true.
 The actual requirement is to be legally married OR live in a monogamous relationship for a span of 12 months.

-4. I Don’t Need a Professional to Obtain a Partner Visa in Australia
+4. I Don’t Need Professional Help to Obtain a Partner Visa in Australia

 5. Relationships Need Documentation